Wir sprechen Deutsch!

 – We try to make learning fun — it’s not that hard when you are as passionate about German as we are!

 We don’t give grades, but we do measure student progress.
 How?
 We publish a curriculum for each class, and teachers report periodically to families.
-Middle and high-school aged non-beginners may take standardized tests, either the AATG test (American Association of Teachers of German), or potentially an internationally recognized test from the German government, the Deutsches Sprachdiplom (DSD for short).
+Middle and high-school aged non-beginners may take standardized tests, either the ‘International Vergleichsarbeit’ Levels 1 and 2 (A1 and A2 tests), or potentially an internationally recognized test from the German government, the Deutsches Sprachdiplom (DSD for short).